801 Personnel Transactions

 Last Reviewed: July 2019.

-References: Drug Free Workplace Act; T.C.A. §§ 49-7-133; 49-7-149; Policies 25 Equal Employment Opportunity, Affirmative Action, and Nondiscrimination; 129 Records Retention and Disposal of Records; 800 General Personnel; 814 Outside Employment, Extra Compensation, and Dual Services Agreements.
+References: Drug Free Workplace Act; T.C.A. §§ 49-7-133; 49-7-149; Policies 25 Equal Employment Opportunity, Affirmative Action, and Nondiscrimination; 129 Records Management and Disposal of Records; 800 General Personnel; 814 Outside Employment, Extra Compensation, and Dual Services Agreements.